theKashey/React-stroller/README.md

 The right page scroller - browser friendly custom draggable scrollbars.
 [Demo](https://codesandbox.io/s/mm5xq5kv5y)

+# Capabilities

+- display any custom scroll bar, even, well, [nyan-cat](https://github.com/theKashey/react-nyan-stroller) scroll bar
+- vertical and horizontal, as well as not matching main scroll axis - like displaying horizontal "reading indicator" for the vertical scroll.
+- display scrollbar 1) inside 2) outside 3) at window the target scrollable
+- support for "ScrollIndicators"
+- support for passive scroll observation (🥳 performance)

 # API
 Stroller provides 4 components - to create Scrollable `container`, to draw a `scroll bar` and to `combine` all together.
 The 4th component is a magic one - `StrollCaptor`.